VysotskiVadim/pandoc_resume/markdown/resume.md

     Used intensively: Haxe, Monosyne (in-house game engine), TDD\
     Used less so: C#, JS, Gradle, Android, iOS

-    * Implemented features which require synchronization of few microservices, animations and user actions.
-It's just a tons of asynchronous code;
+    * Implemented features that require synchronization of few microservices, animations, and user actions.
+It's just tons of asynchronous code;
     * Improved project stability by refactoring which fixed ANR and crashes;
     * Split existing heavyweight screens into modules(module per feature), so that it's easy to: add/delete/change features, switch on/off features at runtime;
     * Setup IoC container's scopes;
     * Did code review and was reviewed by teammates;
     * Supported company infrastructure libraries: fixed C# specific issues in Haxe code, setup unit tests to cover cs target;
-    * Ported but not released existing game for Chinese market;
+    * Ported but not released existing game for the Chinese market;
     * Implemented text localization mechanism;
     * Setup web client CI;
     * Improved web client deployment process to support build per QA or more simultaneously, not just 4 stages as it was before;